Beetles belong to the order Coleoptera, the largest insect group worldwide.

 24. Soldier Beetle

-Soldier beetles may be distinguished by their long, velvety, red wings—which they use to fly in search of food—soldier beetles are also known as leatherwings.
+Soldier beetles, also known as leatherwings, may be distinguished by their long, velvety, red wings, which they use to fly in search of food.

-These are good types of beetles in North America that mostly consume pollen, nectar, and other insects that demolish plants, such as caterpillars and aphids.
+These good beetles in North America mostly consume pollen, nectar, and other insects that demolish plants, such as caterpillars and aphids.

 Over 35,000 different species of soldier beetles may be found worldwide.
 Their colors can vary from yellow to brown to black, and their lengths can range from 1.5 to 28 mm.